adderbyte/GYM_XPLANE_ML/FlightDataVizDashBoard/Readme.md

 parameters collected in real time during training or testing.
 Particularly useful when running gym-xplane in headless mode. `

 ---------------------------------------
-######  Use Case
+######  Use Case scenario
 ---------------------------------------

-* When running training XPlane in Headless mode
+* Monitor parameters when running training XPlane in Headless mode
-* Visualisation of Flight Parameters in real time without affecting the training time
+* Visualisation of important Flight Parameters.

 ---------------------------------------